ONSdigital/census-website-generator/README.md

 The version of node required is outlined in [.nvmrc](./.nvmrc).

+The "source" directory in the root of the repository can can contain an "assets" directory which will be copied into the "dist" output after each local generation.
+This simulates the source directory that is used by pipelines.

 ### Using nvm (optional)

 If you work across multiple Node.js projects there's a good chance they require different Node.js and npm versions.